Configuration

 Note: You can use the deprecated verification token instead (in the Bot Token text box in Secret Server), but we strongly recommend against it.

-7. Add them to the Secret Server configuration.
+7. Add the app ID and signing secret to the Secret Server configuration:

-c.
-Click Slack Integration and the Slack Integration page displays.
+4. Select Slack Integration to open the Slack Integration page.

-Leave the Bot Token text box empty unless you entered the deprecated verification token.
+• Bot Token: Leave this box empty unless you entered a deprecated verification token.

 8. Scroll down to the Display Information section and enter the app name and description.